timescale/pgai/DEVELOPMENT.md

 For more information on using Multipass, [see the documentation](https://multipass.run/docs/use-an-instance).

-## Setup a developer environment locally
+## Setup a pgai environment locally

 Best practice is to setup your developer environment in Docker.
 However, to install pgai directly on your developer environment.